pharez25/Audiomata/README.md

 System Instructions (and Quirks):
 Essentially you:
--Give audio clips tags and search for them using c#-like syntax -Make events that can modify any audio component
+-Give audio clips tags and search for them using C#-like syntax -Make events that can modify any audio component
 - Use Unity's Snapshots as well if you feel like it
 - Reverse any effect on any system.
-Note that it will not be able to revert backwards so a clip being modified by a channel effect cannot be unmofied on the clip, you must unmodify the channel
+Note that it will not be able to revert backwards so a clip being modified by a channel effect cannot be unmodified on the clip, you must unmodify the channel
 - Query tags in game (really slow) or pre query the, out side (As fast as can be).
+-

 The workflow is normally going to be like this:
 Add as many tracks as you like to assets.